Jeffkungu/zumi-nodejs-app/README.md

 # zumi-nodejs-app
-Its a nodejs REST Api that allows users to create, read, update and delete Products and Orders.
+A nodejs REST Api that allows users to perform CRUD operations on Product and Order records

 # Getting Started
 Clone the repo